Cutoff for mixtures of permuted Markov chains: reversible case: First moment argument, quasi-trees

 The chain $\cX$ on $\cG^{\ast}$ will not be studied per se.
 We introduced it mainly to obtain easier definitions in the finite setting of objects and quantities that are naturally considered in the idealized setting of quasi-trees.
 First notice that the notions of long-range and small-range edges defined in the finite setting coincide with the projections under $\iota$ of the corresponding edges in the covering quasi-tree.
 Thus we can extend notions of small-range, long-range paths, backtracking, etc. defined above to $G^{\ast}$ by taking their projections under $\iota$.
 An exception is the long-range distance, which in the finite setting will make sense only if restricting the quasi-tree: let $R \geq 1$ and recall the definition of the restricted quasi-tree $\cG^{(R)}$ \eqref{eq:restricted_QT}.
 Given $x \in V$ and $l \geq 0$, we define $\BLR^{(G^{\ast},R)}(x,r)$ in $G^{\ast}$ as the projection

-The exponent $(G^{\ast},R)$ is used to distinguish between the two settings.
+The superscript $(G^{\ast},R)$ is used to distinguish between the two settings.
 When not necessary, we may drop it from notation and also keep this parameter $R$ implicit.
-Note from the definition that in $G^{\ast}$, for any vertices $x,y \in V$, $d_{\LR}(x,y) = 0$ if and only if $d_{\SR}(x,y) < R$.
+Note from the definition that in $G^{\ast}$, for any vertices $x,y \in V$, we have $d_{\LR}(x,y) = 0$ if and only if $d_{\SR}(x,y) < R$.

 Finally, we introduce a last definition which is specific to $G^{\ast}$: a \emph{long-range cycle} is a non-deviating non-backtracking long-range path whose starting and ending point are at small-range distance at most $R$ from each other.
 A subgraph of $G^{\ast}$ is said to be \emph{quasi-tree-like} if it does not contain any long-range cycle.
 A quasi-tree-like subgraph can thus be identified with a neighbourhood of the root in the covering quasi-tree.
 Lemma \ref{lem:coupling_quasiT} below will establish that typical and hence most vertices have in fact a quasi-tree-like neighbourhood.
 This relies on a bounded degree property, which is the object of the following paragraph.